 2024/25

-It was turbulent and underwhelming campaign for AC Milan, who finished eighth in Serie A and missed out on European football for this season.
+It was a turbulent and underwhelming campaign for AC Milan, who finished eighth in Serie A and missed out on European football for this season.
 Head coach Paulo Fonseca was dismissed in December and his replacement, Sergio Conceicao, was relieved of his duties at the end of the season.

 Milan lost the Coppa Italia final to Bologna and exited the Champions League in the knockout phase play-offs, beaten 2-1 on aggregate by Feyenoord.
-They did however win the Italian Super Cup with victory over rivals Inter Milan in Saudi Arabia.
+They did, however, win the Italian Super Cup with victory over rivals Inter Milan in Saudi Arabia.

 Current squad